macdonst/enhance-workshop-codemash/docs/module03-custom-elements.md

   </script>
 ```

-* This is a simple HTML page with no Enhance magic at all.
+- This is a simple HTML page with no Enhance magic at all.
+- This is a raw Custom Element that creates a new HTML element to use as a component.
+- The stuff in the script tag uses WC API's to add DOM and behavior to these new components.
-* This is really powerful.
+- This is really powerful.
-* We define the behavior of `<user-card>` once and then we can then use it anywhere.
+- We define the behavior of `<user-card>` once and then we can then use it anywhere.

----
+## Problems with Web Components

-## JavaScript dependent
+### JavaScript dependent

-* The Web Component specification was developed with the assumption that JavaScript will always work.
+- The Web Component above is JavaScript dependent.
-* Without JavaScript, stuff breaks.
+- Without JavaScript, stuff breaks.
-* Lets add some artificial delay to initializing the javascript
+- Lets add some artificial delay to initializing the javascript
-    * Replace the `customElements.define` call at the bottom of the script tag with the following line:
+    - Replace the `customElements.define` call at the bottom of the script tag with the following line:
-    * `setTimeout(() => customElements.define('user-card', UserCard), 5 * 1000)`
+    - `setTimeout(() => customElements.define('user-card', UserCard), 5 * 1000)`
-* You get a momentary flash of unstyled broken content.
+- You get a momentary flash of unstyled broken content.
-* This is at minimum ugly.
+- This is at minimum ugly.
-* If JavaScript fails to load completely the page may be completely broken.
+- If JavaScript fails to load at all the page may be completely broken.

----

-##  Problems with the ShadowDOM
+###  The Shadow DOM

-* Most problems with WC are downstream of the shadowDOM
+- Most problems with Web Components are downstream of the shadow DOM
-* The ShadowDOM encapsulation breaks platform APIs
+- The Shadow DOM encapsulation breaks platform APIs
-    * Forms don’t submit
+    - Forms don’t submit
-    * Forms don’t validate
+    - Forms don’t validate
-    * `querySelect` does not work
+    - `querySelector` does not work
-* The form below will not submit because the actual `<input>` is trapped inside the shadowDOM.
+- The form below will not submit because the actual `<input>` is trapped inside the shadow DOM.

 ```html
 <form action="/" method="post">